fpirri/gothings-raspi-install/README.md

 NOTE :
   There are means of verification other than md5 checksum.
-  Here MD5 is choosed because it is already available in the raspbian OS Security will be eventually improved in a following version of fastinstall
+  Here MD5 is choosed because it is already available in the raspbian OS Security will be eventually improved in a following version of 0 script

-#### 4- download fastinstall
+#### 4- download 0 script
 Exec the command:

         . boot.sh